gregogolla/gregogolla.github.io/docs/finances.md

 <!-- tabs:end -->

 Details of the fund transaction  record include:
-- `Activity Date` – The date the loan was disbursed.
+- `Activity Date` – The date the of the fund transaction.
 - `Category` – Expense or Income.
 - `Amount` – The transaction amount.
 - `Memo` – Any additional information regarding the transaction.